Songbook Women's Equality Day

 ― Joan Baez

 This blog explores the music and moments of American Songbook history from women who have have made a permanent impact on music and American culture over the past century.
-Today we celebrate the women of the Songbook in honor of Women's Equality Day.

 “Although the amendment declared that the right to vote cannot be denied on the basis of sex, it did not guarantee voting access.
 Citizenship laws, poll taxes, threats and violence barred African American, Latina, Native American, Asian American, immigrant, and poor women.
 Many African American women could not vote unimpeded until 1965 with the passage of the Voting Rights Act—long after the 19th Amendment went into effect.
 The National Museum of African American History and Culture shares five African American suffragists you should know to understand a broader history of the struggle for women’s suffrage.” —Smithsonian